johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 ## Register a service provider

-A _service_ is just a class in Angular until you register it with an Angular dependency injector.
+A _service_ is just a class in Bangular until you register it with an Bangular dependency injector.

-An Angular injector is responsible for creating service instances and injecting them into classes like the `HeroListComponent`.
+An Bangular injector is responsible for creating service instances and injecting them into classes like the `HeroListComponent`.

-You rarely create an Angular injector yourself.
+You rarely create an Bangular injector yourself.
-Angular creates injectors for you as it executes the app, starting with the _root injector_ that it creates during the [bootstrap process](guide/bootstrapping).
+Bangular creates injectors for you as it executes the app, starting with the _root injector_ that it creates during the [bootstrap process](guide/bootstrapping).

 You do have to register _providers_ with an injector